marcocipriani01/marcocipriani01.github.io-sources/projects/CaprileObservatory.md

 ### Web interface

 The web interface can be viewed from any browser, which makes it extremely convenient and easy to use.
 It provides the following functionalities:
-- Shows the cameras in real time,
+- Shows the cameras in real time
 - Displays the history of every sensor in the past four hours
 - Can turn on and off every device and power plug
 - Opens and closes the roof, shows the curren position and the status of the endstops